 Email your resume and cover letter to firstname.lastname@example.org

-Please put “DDI CPQO” in the subject line of your emailed application
+Please put “DDI CPO” in the subject line of your emailed application

 Developmental Disabilities Institute is a dynamic, non-profit, multi-site agency, each day serving hundreds of children and adults with autism and other developmental disabilities, providing educational, residential, habilitative, vocational, transportation, and service coordination support.
 For over 60 years, Developmental Disabilities Institute (DDI) has been a leader in addressing the special education needs of children and has grown to the largest provider of its kind in Long Island.